RaphaelT1010/193TractorSquad/README.md

 and use instructions and procedures.

 # Python Versions and Raspberry Pi Setup
 All Raspberry Pi code was developed in python.
-The versions of python that we used were: Python 3 and 2.
+The versions of python that we used were: Python 3.7.
 As well, some libraries may have to be installed on the Raspberry Pi so that the code can use different APIs and functions.
 The original SD card on the Raspberry Pi should have everything setup, however.
 This includes correct python versions, all relevant python libaries, the peripheral name of the Raspberry Pi as seen on Bluetooth, SSH and VNC is enabled, and Bluetooth Low Energy is enabled.
 Regarding the peripheral name, we have named the Raspberry Pi as
 "tractorsquad" and on Bluetooth scanning, the Pi will appear with that name.
 The mobile app to control the robot will *only* detect Bluetooth peripherals with the name "tractorsquad" unless